← All courses

 How this grows from the cohort into your operating reality.
 Daily habits, weekly cadence, quarterly review checkpoints.

 Cohort 01 is small, deliberately.
-We accept owner-operators serious about building this, not the AI-curious.
-The application takes 90 seconds.
+We open applications to the waitlist first, owner-operators serious about building this, not the AI-curious.

 Cohort